ippontech/blog-usa/posts/kotlin-like-java-but-better-1.md

 num = 13 //compilation error
 ```

 You also may notice the lack of semicolons.
-Fear not- I haven't made a mistake!
+Fear not -- I did not make a
+mistake!
 Semicolons are optional in Kotlin, and you shouldn't ever need them.
-The
-compiler will infer your statement endings.
+The compiler will infer your statement endings.

 ## Null Safety
 One of the key design decisions that the Kotlin team made was to enforce